 To solve this problem, my co-author and I propose that any issuance of tokens, no matter whether they are security or non-security tokens, should be disclosed to the regulator.
-Otherwise, it will be more difficult to detect scams.
 The way to do so may consist of requiring issuers to submit a simple, harmonized electronic form to the securities regulator or any other public authority.
-This electronic form should contain some basic information of the issuer and the ICO, including the promoter's location, description of the token, blockchain governance, qualifications of the technical team, and risk factors, as it has been proposed by some authors.2 Likewise, I believe that other relevant information potentially relevant for investors and consumers should be including, such as the identity of the promoters and their legal advisors, the accounting and finance aspects of the ICO, and any legal or contractual provisions available to protect tokenholders.
-By submitting this harmonized, electronic form, not only it will be easier to monitor any issuance of tokens, but it will also be easier to compare ICOs by investors and analysts.
-Therefore, this comparability could serve as an additional tool to protect tokenholders, while facilitating the analysis and investigation of ICOs.
-As a result, it will incentivize promoters to behave in a more honest and diligent manner, since the regulator will be in a better position to identity, enforce and sanction scams, as well as those ICOs failing to comply with securities regulation.
+This electronic form should contain some basic information of the issuer and the ICO, including the promoter's location, description of the token, blockchain governance, qualifications of the technical team, and risk factors.
+Likewise, other information potentially relevant for investors and consumers should be including, such as the identity of the promoters and their legal advisors, the accounting and finance aspects of the ICO, and any legal or contractual provisions available to protect tokenholders.
+By submitting this harmonized, electronic form, not only it will be easier to monitor any issuance of tokens, but it will also be easier for investors and analysts to compare ICOs.
+Therefore, this comparability could serve as an additional tool to protect tokenholders, while it can also facilitate the analysis and investigation of ICOs.
+As a result, it will incentivize promoters to behave in a more honest and diligent manner, since the regulator will be in a better position to identify, enforce and sanction scams, as well as those ICOs failing to comply with securities regulation.